MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-query-data-sample.md

 <a name="bkmk_filterPagination"></a>

-## Section 5 Pagination
+## Section 5: Pagination

 To retrieve a sequential subset of results for a query that returns a large number of rows, use the `odata.maxpagesize` instead of `$top`.
-More information:[Specify the number of rows to return in a page](query-data-web-api.md#bkmk_specifyNumber).
+More information: [Specify the number of rows to return in a page](query-data-web-api.md#bkmk_specifyNumber).

 In this example, we ask for a `$count` and we set the `odata.maxpagesize` to `4`.
 This filter matches 10 contacts, but we are only retrieving 4 at a time.
 We also use the count and the max page size to figured out how many total pages there are.
 The result of the first page is returned in this request.